rickballard/CoCivium/USER_GUIDE.md

 Each track uses the same scaffold: **At-a-glance → Why it matters → DO → VERIFY → Next actions → FAQ.**

 ### 2A) Citizen / Curious
-**At-a-glance.** Learn what CoCivium is and preview a demo in five minutes.
+**At-a-glance.** Learn what CoCivium™ is and preview a demo in five minutes.

 **Why it matters.** Better civic decisions depend on informed, voluntary participation.
 You are the heartbeat of legitimacy.